 The following chart summarizes the professional experience and additional considerations that contributed to the Nominating and Corporate Governance Committee's and the Board of Directors' conclusion that each nominee for Director and other Director should serve on the Board of Directors.
-The term "Fund Complex" included in the director biographies included in this proxy statement includes the Company, Barings Capital Investment Corporation ("BCIC") (a non-listed business development company), Barings Private Credit Corporation ("BPCC") (a perpetually offered non-listed business development company)], Barings Global Short Duration High Yield Fund (a closed-end fund), Barings Corporate Investors (a closed-end fund), and Barings Participation Investors (a closed-end fund).
+The term "Fund Complex" included in the director biographies included in this proxy statement includes the Company, Barings Capital Investment Corporation ("BCIC") (a non-listed business development company), Barings Private Credit Corporation ("BPCC") (a perpetually offered non-listed business development company), Barings Global Short Duration High Yield Fund (a closed-end fund), Barings Corporate Investors (a closed-end fund), Barings Participation Investors (a closed-end fund), and Barings Private Equity Opportunities and Commitments Fund ("PEOC") (a non-diversified, closed-end management investment company).
 The director information in the following chart is organized by class and, within each class, by "Interested Directors" and "Non-Interested Directors."
 "Interested Directors" are "interested persons," as defined in Section 2(a)(19) of the 1940 Act, of the Company.

-NOMINEES FOR CLASS I DIRECTOR
+NOMINEES FOR CLASS II DIRECTORS